-Due to the interdependence between Party Protection and PSV transactions (the existence and validation of ACOTHs), transactions cannot just be accepted but need to be recovered in the appropriate manner so that they don’t get wrongly rejected.
+Due to the interdependence between counter-party protection (PP) and private state validation (PSV) transactions, transactions can’t just be accepted, but must be recovered in the appropriate manner to not be wrongly rejected.

-of tables so that incoming history transactions received can be sorted before synchronising to the
+transactions can be sorted before synchronizing to the main database.

-- Request - the transaction manager that runs in recovery mode will send resend requests to other nodes in the network and wait for requests to be completed.
-The requested nodes will attempt to resend the transactions they have for the recovery node in batches (rather than singles compared to the legacy resend process).
-Transactions received are persisted to a separate staging database unit, and the batch request will be considered successful once the requested node finishes sending the transactions.
+- Request - The transaction manager running in recovery mode sends resend requests to other nodes in the network and waits for requests to be completed.
+The requested nodes attempt to resend the transactions they have for the recovery node in batches (rather than in single transactions, as in the legacy resend process).
+Transactions received are persisted to a separate staging database unit, and the batch request is considered successful once the requested node finishes sending the transactions.

-- Stage - All transactions in the staging area will be sorted by dependency.
+- Stage - All transactions in the staging area are sorted by dependency.
 This is done by executing a special staging query multiple times, until all transactions in the staging area are sorted and validated.

-To trigger the recovery process, Tessera will need to be started in recovery mode by using the command line:
+To trigger the recovery process, Tessera must be started in recovery mode on the command line: